 Cloud accounting is now becoming the norm for small businesses.
-What should a small business be aware of when considering cloud accounting in terms of the benefits, drawbacks and risks?
+What should a small business be aware of when considering cloud accounting software in terms of the benefits, drawbacks and risks?

 The obvious advantage to cloud accounting is that it's always on wherever you have an internet connection, and you can get managed support at almost any time.

 Disadvantages are when it goes down, so does your productivity.
 With any cloud software, it's open to the risk of hacking and exposure of confidential information.

 There are a lot of advantages in using cloud accounting.
 You can work and access your accounts anywhere with an internet connection and use it across many devices from desktop to mobile phone.
 Your accountant can access your files and collaborate with you too online.

 Technically, you can just whip up your phone and have all your financial numbers at your fingertips.
 It is super handy for when you are out and about or when you need to make decisions on the fly.
 E.g. “What’s my current cash flow looking like?”